eclipse-archived/ceylon-lang.org/documentation/1.3/tour/classes.md

 Java method can be represented directly in Ceylon.
 In such situations it's necessary to exert a little more effort to come up with distinct names.

+### Tip: using named constructors instead of overloading

+When we have multiple ways to create a class, and none of the above techniques for "emulating" overloading works out, we probably need to give the class one or more [named constructors](../initialization/#constructors).
+We'll learn about constructors much later in this tour, because they're only rarely used.

 ## There's more...